Todd-AO: Todd-AO and roadshows

 Todd-AO films were closely associated with what was called roadshow exhibition.
 At the time, before multiplex theatres became common, most films opened at a large single screen theatre in the downtown area of each large city before eventually moving on to neighborhood theatres.
 With the roadshow concept, a film would play, often in 70 mm at a movie palace downtown theatre exclusively, sometimes for a year or more.
 Often a "hard ticket" policy was in effect, with tickets sold for specific numbered seats, and limited showings per day.
 Most Todd-AO films through the late 1960s, including Those Magnificent Men in Their Flying Machines and The Sound of Music, were initially shown on a roadshow basis.

 In some US cities, individual theaters were converted for use in the 1950s as dedicated Todd-AO "Cinestage" showplaces.
 These theaters showed exclusive roadshow engagements of Todd-AO and other 70 mm films on large, deeply curved screens.
 They included the Rivoli Theatre in New York City, the Cinestage Theatre in Chicago and Hunt's Cinestage Theatre in Columbus, Ohio.

 The roadshow era ended in the early 1970s, although a very few films (among them Gandhi) were shown in roadshow format after that.

 Todd-AO 35

 In the 1970s, under the leadership of Dr. Richard Vetter, Todd-AO made an attempt to compete with Panavision in the 35 mm motion picture camera rental market.
 The company built a series of anamorphic lenses in the 2.35:1 scope format, and owned several camera bodies (Mitchell and Arriflex) that they would provide with the lens package.
 Films produced in Todd-AO 35 include Conquest of the Planet of the Apes, Conan the Barbarian, Mad Max, Dune and Logan's Run.

-By the mid 1980s the venture was moribund, and was abandoned.
+By the mid 1980s the venture was moribund, and was finally abandoned in 1992.
 Eventually all of the Todd-AO cameras and lenses, both 35 mm and 65 mm (70 mm), were sold to Cinema Products in Los Angeles.
-Cinema Products is now defunct.
+The 35mm anamorphic lenses are now in the rental inventory of Keslow Camera.